Back to Blog

 When the sending fee is removed, the exchange rate markup almost always increases to compensate.
 A provider offering "free" transfers might apply a 3% spread on the exchange rate, costing you significantly more on a $2,000 transfer than a competitor charging a flat $10 fee with a tighter rate.

 Free means the fee is invisible, not that it does not exist.
 Always look at the total cost, not just the fee line.
+This is true for US senders, UK senders, and anyone sending internationally, regardless of corridor.

-Outgoing Transfer / Sending Fee
+1. Outgoing Transfer / Sending Fee

 This is the fee your bank or provider charges you to initiate the transfer.
 It is typically the most visible cost in the process.